WinXP655/tools_and_script/README.md

 # tools_and_script
 Tools and script

-This is a repository that contains useful and fun scripts on various programming languages
+Just a random set of scripts and another useful stuff.